ultralytics/ultralytics/docs/en/datasets/segment/coco.md

 ## Pretrained Model Weights

-Models pretrained using COCO dataset are available for download to use as starting weights for training or object detection.
+Models pretrained using COCO dataset are available for download to use as starting weights for training or directly for instance segmentation.

 | Model   | Task    | Model Performance and Weights                                                                    |
 |---------|:-------:|:------------------------------------------------------------------------------------------------:|